 If shared bicycles aren’t able to make money, it’s hard to imagine how umbrellas ever could.

 But Zhao says he’s optimistic.
 He says that the company’s revenue model is based on advertising on the umbrellas.
-The company have just sealed a collaboration deal (link in Chinese) with Chinese ride-sharing giant Didi Chuxing.
+The company has just sealed a collaboration deal (link in Chinese) with Chinese ride-sharing giant Didi Chuxing.
 They will place Didi ads on their umbrellas and Didi will place 200,000 umbrellas in its half a million vehicles.
 They will also work with (link in Chinese) smartphone and telecom equipment firm Huawei Technologies, placing umbrellas in buses at its sprawling Shenzhen headquarters.
 The company also plans to offer umbrellas with flashlight functions or built-in radios in the future.

 The massive number and variety of items being made available for sharing—and left or disposed off improperly—is also creating urban management problems in Chinese cities.
 On July 10, CGTN, the English news channel of state broadcaster, reported that the bike-sharing industry could generate 300,000 metric tons of scrap metals in the future.